Saturday, July 14, 2018 Registration Begins 8:30 a.m. Float-In Begins 9:00 a.m.

 This event is the cornerstone of the annual Nanticoke Riverfest.
 It is a tradition for some so you are encouraged to come out and make it yours too.
-The launch site is at the former Peninsula Urology Office on Riverside Drive adjacent to southbound Route 13 across from Seaford Ice Plant.
+This year's float will begin at 9:00 a.m.
+The launch site is at First State OMS on Riverside Drive adjacent to southbound Route 13 across from Seaford Ice Plant.
+Registration will begin on site at 8:30 a.m.
+Shuttle service will be available from Water Street to the launch site starting at 8:30 a.m.
+There is no return-shuttle service for cars left at the launch site.
+Floaters are encouraged to park downtown and take advantage of the pre-float shuttle service.

 Tricks of the Trade